JosephCaillet/vinimay/doc/functional_specifications.md

 A comment can be:
 - **Created**: The comment is created by an author, linked to a post, with the current date as publication date, an empty last modification date, a text as content.
-- **Read**: The comment can be read by anyone having read access on the post it refers to.
+- **Read**: The comment can be read by anyone having read access on the post it links to.
 - **Updated**: The comment's content can be updated, and the last modification date is set to current date.
 - **Deleted**: Both the post's and the comment's authors can delete a comment.